2014 in Kenyan football

 The following article is a summary of the 2014 football season in Kenya, which is the 51st competitive season in its history.

-The announcement of the men's under-17 national team's failure to participate in their 2015 African U-17 Championship qualification match against South Sudan was met very negatively by Kenyan football fans, and questioned the administration of current Football Kenya Federation president Sam Nyamweya.
+The announcement of the men's under-17 national team's failure to participate in their 2015 African U-17 Championship qualification match against South Sudan was met very negatively by Kenyan football fans, and questioned the administration of then Football Kenya Federation president Sam Nyamweya.

 Domestic leagues

 Changes in the football league system

-On 10 July 2013, it was announced that the Football Kenya Federation introduced a new league system to take effect from the beginning of the season.
+On 10 July 2013, it was announced that the Football Kenya Federation had introduced a new league system to take effect from the beginning of the season.
 This involved the introduction and scrapping of a few leagues, and the re-organisation of the system.
 For the 2015 season, the Kenyan Premier League will be contested by 18 teams.